psnider/license-plate-game-api/API.md

+# API

 This page has links for a server running on your local machine.
+To use it to target another server, copy this file and edit the links so they point to the desired server.

 # GET /license_plate_game/new_game